SAT Exam Syllabus: General Test Pattern 2022 – 2023

 The duration of the test is 3 hours and 50 minutes, excluding breaks.
 2 breaks are allowed during the exam: one 10-minute long and another 5 minute long.
 The sequence of the sections can vary, and a candidate cannot jump across sections; a section needs to be completed fully before moving on.
 Candidates are not penalized for wrong responses.

-The reading section has questions related to reading passages, and each passage consists of 10-11 questions.
+The reading section has questions related to reading passages of 500-700 words, and each passage consists of 11 questions.
 There are 5 of them in total, and the length of the passages vary.
-The primary purpose of the section is to assess the candidate’s ability to understand and assimilate written text.
+The primary purpose of the section is to assess the candidate’s ability to understand and assimilate written text that may include infographics.
 The candidate is expected to know the meaning of words in context, along with associated variations in implied meanings and impact due to the exact word usage.
 They are also expected to understand and infer from data provided in the infographics – tables and charts – in context of the passages.

 Candidates with long-standing reading habit usually perform well in this section, and getting the overall idea of the passage is paramount for scoring high.
 It is always a good idea to restate the whole idea of the passage in your own language/words, as it makes the elimination process easier.
 Answer choices can be confusing, and a candidate is expected to know why a particular answer is wrong among the choices given (not-stated assumption, opposite true, too specific/broad assertion etc.) It is generally a good idea to skim the passage once and get into the details only while answering a particular question as it might save some valuable time.